Weigth-Lifting-Journal-8/Weight-Lifting-8-BH/README.md

 ``Request Type`` will let you know which type of request is needed to access the specific end point.

+``Requirements`` are exactly what is needed for the end point to work.

 # **Users-Router**